oddy-boop/Edusync-git/src/supabase/policies.md

 -- Description: All old policies are dropped and re-created to be simple and correct.
 -- ================================================================================================

--- --- Table: user_roles ---
+-- --- Table: user_roles (Corrected non-recursive policies) ---
--- The policies for this table are designed to avoid recursion, as the is_admin() -- function itself depends on this table.
 ALTER TABLE public.user_roles ENABLE ROW LEVEL SECURITY;
+-- Drop old policies to ensure a clean slate
 DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
 DROP POLICY IF EXISTS "Admins can manage user roles" ON public.user_roles;
 DROP POLICY IF EXISTS "Admins can view all roles" ON public.user_roles;

--- Any authenticated user can see their own role.
-This is safe.
+-- Policy 1: Authenticated users can SELECT their own role record.
+-- This is non-recursive and allows the Dashboard to verify a user's role upon login.
 CREATE POLICY "Users can view their own role" ON public.user_roles FOR SELECT TO authenticated
   USING (auth.uid() = user_id);

--- Admins can manage all roles.
+-- Policy 2: Admins can manage (INSERT, UPDATE, DELETE) all user roles.
--- The USING clause checks if the currently logged-in user has the 'admin' role.
--- If they do, this subquery returns true, and they can see ALL rows.
-This avoids calling the is_admin() function, preventing recursion.
--- The WITH CHECK clause ensures only admins can create/update roles.
+-- This uses the recursive check, but it's safe for write operations.
+-- For an admin to SELECT other users' roles, they rely on Policy 3.
-CREATE POLICY "Admins can manage user roles" ON public.user_roles FOR ALL TO authenticated
+CREATE POLICY "Admins can manage user roles" ON public.user_roles FOR INSERT, UPDATE, DELETE TO authenticated
-  USING (
+  USING (is_admin())
-    EXISTS (SELECT 1 FROM public.user_roles WHERE user_id = auth.uid() AND role = 'admin')
-  )
-  WITH CHECK (
+  WITH CHECK (is_admin());

-    EXISTS (SELECT 1 FROM public.user_roles WHERE user_id = auth.uid() AND role = 'admin')
-  );
+-- Policy 3: An admin can also SELECT all roles (in addition to their own from Policy 1).
+-- The combination of Policy 1 and 3 allows an admin to see everything without causing recursion during their own login check.
+CREATE POLICY "Admins can view all roles" ON public.user_roles FOR SELECT TO authenticated
+  USING (is_admin());

 -- --- Table: app_settings ---
 ALTER TABLE public.app_settings ENABLE ROW LEVEL SECURITY;